Margaret Minnicks is health conscienced and has learned a lot about her own health that she wants to share with others.

 Only about 1 percent of people suffer from SAD during the summer.
 That's a very low number, but any number is too many.
-People need help whether they are among a few or among many others.

 Winter vs. Summer Depression

-Summer depression is different from winter depression, but neither one is a pleasant thing to have.
+Summer depression is different from winter depression, but neither one is a pleasant condition to have.
 No matter when depression comes, there are always some common symptoms such as anxiety, agitation, lack of concentration, and mood swings.

 Those who suffer from winter depression tend to feel sluggish and gain weight.
 Summer depression is just the opposite.
 People tend to lose weight.